 CombiGene now has a well-established international network within both the pharmaceutical industry and academia.
-The ambition is to form strategic partnerships for continued development and commercialization of the two projects which CombiGene is currently pursuing and to identify potential new projects in areas in which it may be possible to apply gene therapy.
+The ambition is to form strategic partnerships for continued development and commercialization of the three projects which CombiGene is currently pursuing and to identify potential new projects in areas in which it may be possible to apply gene therapy.

 In order to prepare CG01 to meet the needs of a global submission the remaining preclinical program will be expanded and, in some parts, complemented with additional studies in collaboration with Spark